Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 It has a total height of 70 feet and the trail from the parking lot to the falls has 3 miles round trip with rocky terrain, so you’d better take with you comfy hiking shoes.

-In order to enter the park, you need to pay 6 USD for an adult, and when the park reaches its maximum capacity, access is not allowed anymore.
+In order to enter the park, you need to pay 6 USD for an adult.
+When the park reaches its maximum capacity, access is not allowed anymore.

-The hike to the waterfall is quite exposed to the sun so you’d better pack with you sun cream and a sun hat, as well as enough drinking water to stay hydrated.
+The hike to the waterfall is quite exposed to the sun.
+You’d better pack with you sun cream and a sun hat, as well as enough drinking water to stay hydrated.

 The good news is that dogs are allowed inside the state park, but they must be leashed at all times.

-The place is much more beautiful in reality than in photos, and its grandeur and grace are almost impossible to catch in one photo.
+The place is much more beautiful in reality than in photos.
+Its grandeur and grace are almost impossible to catch in one photo.

-The waterfall is more impressive after rainfalls, so that is why we consider spring and autumn the best time of the year to visit it.
+The waterfall is more impressive after rainfalls.
+That is why we consider spring and autumn the best time of the year to visit it.

 4. Pedernales Falls